-Only on the first night your evening meal is included (on the premises of the hotel).
+Only on the second night in Cava dei Tirreni your evening meal is included (on the premises of the hotel).
 All other evenings you are free to choose from the wide choice of restaurants in the area.
 Your accommodation holder can give you good tips.
 On some occasions you can also choose to eat at the premises of the hotel.

 No picnic lunches are included in the tour price but these can be prepared for you by the accommodation holders, or materials for picnics can be purchased in the villages where you’ll be staying.
 On some occasions you have the option of having your lunch in a restaurant along the way.

-Nights 1 & 2: These nights are spent in a beautifully located, comfortable 4-star hotel in the hamlet of Corpo di Cava, high above the little town of Cava dei Tirreni.
+Night 2: This night is spent in a beautifully located, comfortable 4-star hotel in the hamlet of Corpo di Cava, high above the little town of Cava dei Tirreni.
 From the hotel it is only a short stroll to the millennium-old Benedictine Abbey.

-Nights 3, 4 & 5: These three nights are spent at Amalfi, the ancient capital of the Amalfi Coast, in a welcoming and comfortable 3-star hotel which has been recently renovated, or a beautiful 4-star hotel in the heart of town.
-All hotels are centrally located, at walking distance from the sea and all main monuments of the medieval town centre.
+Nights 3, 4 & 5: These three nights are spent at Amalfi, the ancient capital of the Amalfi Coast, in a welcoming and comfortable 3-star hotel centrally located, at walking distance from the sea and all main monuments of the medieval town centre.

 Nights 6 & 7: The final couple of nights you stay in the little village of Praiano, in a good 3-star hotel with a few nice little beaches at walking distance.
 For those wanting an extra day’s relaxation a longer stay can be arranged.

-- 2 nights in Cava dei Tirreni **** – one night HB / one night BB
+- 1 night in Cava dei Tirreni **** – HB

 - 3 nights in Amalfi *** – BB